fundacionjala/enforce-gradle-plugin/_docs/credentials.md

 ## UpdateCredential  task

-This task updates a credential from credentials.dat file located in user home directory.
+This task updates a credential from credentials.dat file located in the user home directory.

 ### By console

-To update a credential by console you should write  the next command and filling credentials fields by console.
+To update a credential by console, you should write the following command and fill credentials fields by console.

 	$ gradle updateCredential

 ### By parameters
-If you want to update credential by parameters you should use the next parameters:
+If you want to update a credential by parameters, you should use the following parameters:

 	 -Pid is id of credential.
 	 -Pusername is your account.